Bigelow Expandable Activity Module

 The Bigelow Expandable Activity Module (BEAM) is an experimental expandable space station module developed by Bigelow Aerospace under contract with NASA.
 It was designed for testing as a temporary module on the International Space Station (ISS) beginning in 2016.
 BEAM arrived at the ISS on April 10, 2016, was berthed to the station on April 16, and was expanded and pressurized on May 28.
-Originally planned as a two-year test, the module has exceeded expectations and as of 2025, remains in use for additional cargo storage.
+Originally planned as a two-year test, the module has exceeded expectations and as of 2026, remains in use for additional cargo storage.
 Following Bigelow Aerospace's suspension of business operations in 2020, ownership of BEAM transferred to NASA.

 History

-NASA originally considered the idea of inflatable habitats in the 1960s, and developed the TransHab inflatable module concept in the late 1990s.
+NASA originally considered the idea of inflatable habitats in the 1960s with the Erectable Torus Manned Space Laboratory, and developed the TransHab inflatable module concept in the late 1990s.
 The TransHab project was canceled by Congress in 2000, and Bigelow Aerospace purchased the rights to the patents developed by NASA to pursue private space station designs.
 In 2006 and 2007, Bigelow launched two demonstration modules to Earth orbit, Genesis I and Genesis II.

 NASA re-initiated analysis of expandable module technology for a variety of potential missions beginning in early 2010.
 Various options were considered, including procurement from commercial provider Bigelow Aerospace, for providing what in 2010 was proposed to be a torus-shaped storage module for the International Space Station.
 One application of the toroidal BEAM design was as a centrifuge demo preceding further developments of the NASA Nautilus-X multi-mission exploration concept vehicle.
 In January 2011, Bigelow projected that the BEAM module could be built and made flight-ready 24 months after a build contract was secured.